techsavvypraise/altschool-second-semester-exam-project/README.md

 ![Landing Page Screenshot](screenshot.png)

-> _screenshot.png_ should is a capture of my browser with the live site rendered.
+> _screenshot.png_  is a capture of my browser with the live site rendered.

 ---